ivantcholakov/starter-public-edition-4/README.md

 Requirements
 ------------

-PHP 5.2.4+ (officially, actually the platform works on PHP 5.2.0), Apache 2.2 - 2.4 (mod_rewrite should be enabled).
+PHP 5.3.7 or higher, Apache 2.2 - 2.4 (mod_rewrite should be enabled).
-For database support seek information within CodeIgniter 3.0 documentation.
+For database support seek information within CodeIgniter 3 documentation.

 For UTF-8 encoded sites it is highly recommendable the following PHP extensions to be installed: